ra2 studio - Fotolia

 Fixing the DNS cache

-The process for resolving the DNS cache
+The process for resolving the DNS cache.

-As an alternative, you may be able to connect to a remote system by specifying its IP address rather than a host name.
+As an alternative, you might be able to connect to a remote system by specifying its IP address rather than a host name.
 To determine whether an endpoint is connected to the correct DNS server, complete the following steps:

-1. Open a Command Prompt window by entering the CMD command at the Windows Run prompt
+1. Open a Command Prompt window by entering the CMD command at the Windows Run prompt.

-2. Enter the IPConfig /all command
+2. Enter the IPConfig / all command.

 3. Verify that the correct DNS server is being used with the Preferred network adapter.
-If the DNS server listed is incorrect, then you can manually specify a different DNS server in the PC's IP address properties or configure the PC to use a DHCP server
+If the DNS server listed is incorrect, then you can manually specify a different DNS server in the PC's IP address properties or configure the PC to use a DHCP server.

 Verifying DNS server usage

-The process to verify that a PC is pointed to the proper DNS server
+The process to verify that a PC is pointed to the proper DNS server.

-1. Open the Group Policy Object Editor by entering the GPEdit.msc command at the Windows Run prompt
+1. Open the Group Policy Object Editor by entering the GPEdit.msc command at the Windows Run prompt.

-2. Navigate through the console tree to Computer Configuration \ Windows Settings \ Security Settings \ Local Policies \ User Rights Assignment
+2. Navigate through the console tree to Computer Configuration \ Windows Settings \ Security Settings \ Local Policies \ User Rights Assignment.

-3. Double-click on Allow log on through Remote Desktop Services
+3. Double-click on Allow log on through Remote Desktop Services.

-4. Add the necessary groups and click OK
+4. Add the necessary groups and click OK.

 RDS permission verification

-Verifying that the endpoint has the right permissions to access Remote Desktop Services
+Verifying that the endpoint has the right permissions to access Remote Desktop Services.

-7. Dropped connections
+6. Dropped connections

-The session may appear to freeze, or you might see a black screen.
-In some cases, the client may drop the connection and display a message that says 'Reconnecting.'
-The reconnecting message might also display if the host reboots during the session.
-This could occur if you have recently installed a Windows update.
+Sometimes the client can establish an RDP session, but the available bandwidth is inadequate to support the session's requirements.
+The session might appear to freeze, or you might see a black screen.
+In some cases, the client might drop the connection and display a message that says 'Reconnecting.'

-You can adjust the RDP client to use a lower display resolution or color depth and disable visual features such as font smoothing or the Windows background.
+You can adjust the RDP client to use a lower display resolution or color depth and disable visual features, such as font smoothing or the Windows background.
 To reduce the bandwidth consumption of the native Windows RDP client, follow these steps:

-1. Open the RDP client
+1. Open the RDP client.

-2. Expand the console by clicking on the Show Options link
+2. Expand the console by clicking on the Show Options link.

-3. Select the Experience tab
+3. Select the Experience tab.

-4. Select the Low-speed broadband option from the drop-down menu
+4. Select the Low-speed broadband option from the drop-down menu.

-5. Click Connect
+5. Click Connect.

 RDP low-speed broadband

-The remote desktop session Windows with the low-speed broadband option selected
+The remote desktop session Windows with the low-speed broadband option selected.

-8. CredSSP problems
+7. CredSSP problems

 RDP connectivity can sometimes fail due to issues with the Credential Security Support Provider (CredSSP) protocol.
 The CredSSP provides a means of sending user credentials from a client computer to a host computer when an RDP session is in use.
+By default, the RDP only works if both the client and the RDP host use an updated CredSSP provider.
+If a system does not include an up-to-date CredSSP provider, the client will typically display an authentication error.

-4. Click Check for updates
+4. Click Connect.

-Dig Deeper on Virtual desktop delivery tools
+Dig Deeper on Virtual and remote desktop strategies